Imperfect quantum networks with tailored resource states: Concepts

 \subsection{Entanglement-based quantum networks}

 Entanglement-Based Quantum Networks (EBQNs) \cite{pirker_modular_2018, pirker_quantum_2019, miguel-ramiro_optimized_2021, morruiz2023influence} correspond to a top-down approach to quantum networks.
 They utilize multipartite entangled states which are locally manipulated to fulfill network tasks on demand.
 Three phases can be distinguished in these networks \cite{pirker_quantum_2019}, \begin{enumerate} \item Dynamic phase: A set of entangled states, both multipartite and bipartite, are generated and distributed among the network nodes when the network is idle.
 We refer to the distributed entanglement as the resource state. \item Static phase: After establishing the resource state, it is stored until there is a network request (e.g., a bipartite connection between two network nodes).
-Given that storage using quantum memories is experimentally challenging, resource states with minimal required storage are preferred \cite{miguel-ramiro_optimized_2021}. \item Adaptive phase: Once the users of the network have a request, the nodes manipulate locally (assisted by classical communication) the resource state to achieve this request or target state, without further using quantum communication in the network. \end{enumerate} Long waiting times for the network users are avoided due to the pre-generated entanglement, which in turn requires high-quality quantum memories in the network devices for long-term storage.
+In order to minimize memory resources, states with minimal required storage are preferred \cite{miguel-ramiro_optimized_2021}. \item Adaptive phase: Once the users of the network have a request, the nodes manipulate locally (assisted by classical communication) the resource state to achieve this request or target state, without further using quantum communication in the network. \end{enumerate} Long waiting times for the network users are avoided due to the pre-generated entanglement, which in turn requires high-quality quantum memories in the network devices for long-term storage.
+Note that this entanglement allows for flexibility in the network requests, since a resource state can be optimized to be able to fulfill many different requests.